 In 1981, there was a group of determined, dedicated commercial real estate professionals that wanted to create a CCIM Chapter in Houston that could promote the CCIM Designation, offer industry-leading educational opportunities within the city and create a local network of like-minded professionals to work with.
-The gentlemen listed above are some of these individuals.

 Before the formation of the Houston/Gulf Coast CCIM Chapter, the South Texas CCIM Chapter (consisting of Houston, San Antonio and Austin) had been in existence for several years, but as you would imagine, it was extremely difficult to organize a chapter covering such a wide geographic area between Houston, San Antonio and Austin.
 The Chapter President rotated between the cities.
 George McCanse, CCIM, and Ronald A. Scharck, CCIM, both of Houston, were the South Texas CCIM Chapter Presidents in 1976 and 1977.
 Mr. Scharck was also the Houston/Gulf Coast CCIM Chapter President in 1988.
 These gentlemen, in close association with Jim Crowley, CCIM, Frank Fitzgerald, CCIM, and Tom Hitchcock, CCIM, were the ringleaders that formulated and pushed the Chapter Charter changes through for approval with the National CCIM organization in Chicago, allowing Houston to become independent.
 The Houston/Gulf Coast CCIM Chapter was created in 1981, consisting of Houston and its surrounding counties.
 Jim Crowley, CCIM, who began the CCIM educational program in 1968, was our Chapter President for two years in 1981 and 1982.
 He was followed by Frank Fitzgerald, CCIM, Tom Hitchcock, CCIM, Larry Feldt, CCIM and Bill Peterson, Jr.,CCIM, through the 80’s.
 Early members included Julio LaGuardia, Bernard Perlmutter, Howard Horne and Joe Russo (all CCIM Designees or Honorary Designees).